lenatr99/RNAseq_dicty/README.md

 ## MDS-like Analysis

-To run the MDS-like analysis code and generate the plots, navigate to the `mds_like_analysis/code` directory and run the following commands:
+To run the MDS-like analysis code and generate the plots, run the following commands:

 ```bash
 cd mds_like_analysis/code